iWriteGigs

 A They are all the same molecular weight.

-E They are all the same size.
+E They all have the same degree of hydrophobicity.

 Question #5